 Truth be told, I was a much better marketer for other people’s products and services.

 When it came to describing my own strengths and winning difference, my marketing was weak.
 I sounded pretty much like everyone else.

-But the last thing I wanted was to sound sleazy or overly confident.
+But the last thing I wanted was to abandon marketing ethics.
 To me, cockiness felt empty, so I thought my value would “speak for itself” in the content I produced.